jd28/rollnw/issues/item-native-profile-cross-section.md

 | base cost, multiplier, weapon/armor combat data | `BaseItemRules` in SmallS | Gameplay calculation policy |
 | required feats and feat mappings | `BaseItemRules` in SmallS | Moddable gameplay requirements |

-`BaseItemDefinition` is the sole authored row.
+`BaseItemDefinition` is the sole runtime transport row.
 Its outer `id` is the only numeric identity; nested `BaseItemInfo` and `BaseItemRules` values contain no duplicate ID.
 SmallS retains the definition array and publishes only the dense positional info batch to C++.
 C++ never declares or reads the rules layout.
 No runtime join exists.

-The checked-in files are named from sanitized lowercase legacy labels.
-The offline importer absorbs fixed `ReqFeat0..4` columns into the semantic `requirements` array and emits `default_model` directly as a `ResRef`.
+The shared transformer absorbs fixed `ReqFeat0..4` columns into the semantic `requirements` array and materializes `default_model` directly as a `ResRef`.
+Optional local snapshots use sanitized lowercase labels and are not committed.

 The native declaration moves from the generic `nwn1.rules` bucket to `core.item`. `BaseItemRules` remains a SmallS profile projection under